pyta-uoft/website/index.md

 ### No method argument (E0211) {#E0211}

 Each method in a class needs to have at least one argument (which is usually `self`).
 Python uses this to call methods, and the first argument is populated with the object that is calling the method.
-This is what allows you to access the calling object.
+This is what allows us to access the calling object.

 For example, the following two are equivalent:

 ~~~~ {include="E0211_no_method_argument"}
 ~~~~

-Therefore, if you do not provide any arguments, then Python does not know how to pass the object to the method, and it will error out.
+Therefore, if we do not provide any arguments, then Python does not know how to pass the object to the method, and it will error out.
 To fix this, put `self` in the parenthesis for the method call.

 ```python
 class MyClass: